Born in 1986, this '80s baby and '90s kid remembers the colorful and naughty side of millennial youth.

 It was a polarizing time of political strife and partying still romanticized today, but it also had a very dark side when it came to children's products.

-Oh no, we're not going to blather on about the realistic toy guns or the episodes of G.I.
-Joe that allowed the adults to drink, smoke and slip in a blue joke, instead we're going to look at what the girls were into, and you know?
+We're not going to blather on about the realistic toy guns or the episodes of G.I.
+Joe that allowed the adults to drink, smoke, and slip in a blue joke.
+Instead, we're going to look at what the girls were into.
 Maybe we should have been paying more attention to those perfume ads.

 Totally Not Tubular

 Full disclosure, the Barbie of today is totally radical with a line of dolls that are racially diverse, body sensitive, respectful of people with disabilities, and above all, highly inclusive.
 Today's Barbies just plain rock, and her CGI vlogs are empowering to girls.

 That wasn't always the case though, as the 80s saw a body-conscious Barbie with more than one different line of workout sets.
 Barbie didn't just have little neon weights.
 She also had a full gym that required high school ratios and physics to put together.

 She also had a nightmare fuel VHS tape, where a claymation Barbie talks to you about how you need to get in shape.
 Yikes!
 And fun fact, a tween Jennifer Love Hewitt is in it too.